carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 |	**Shell genome**  	 | For gene families present at intermediate frequencies in the genomes.
 There can be multiple shells.    |
 |	**Cloud genome**  	 |   	For gene familes present at low frequency in the species.  		 |

+The PPanGGOLiN pipeline can be divided into **building the pangenome**, performing **special analysis** and **extracting results**.

 ## Building a Pangenome

+The required steps to build a pangenome can be achieved with a single command `ppanggolin workflow`, or it can be broken down if you want to make adjustments to each of the steps.

+It will build the pangenome in a single HDF-5 file that will be the input and output of all the commands and will get enriched with each of them.

+### Genome annotation

 PPanGGOLiN analysis can start from genomic DNA sequences in FASTA format or annotated genomes in GBK or GFF formats.
-It will build the pangenome in a single HDF-5 file from wich we can then perform several analysis and extract different results.

-The required steps to build a pangenome can be achieved with a single command `ppanggolin workflow`, or it can be broken down into several steps if you need a more personalized pipeline.

-### Genome annotation
+The first step is getting this genomic information into the HDF-5 file and annotate it if it is not already. thi

 Before starting using PPanGGOLiN, activate the Pangenomics environment.
 ~~~